Calais: 14th–15th century; the Pale of Calais

-The town came to be called the "brightest jewel in the English crown" owing to its great importance as The Staple a gateway port for the tin, lead, cloth and wool trades (or "staples").
+The town came to be called the "brightest jewel in the English crown" owing to its great importance as a gateway port for the tin, lead, cloth and wool trades (or "staples").
 Its customs revenues amounted at times to a third of the English government's revenue, with wool being the most important element by far.
 Of its population of about 12,000 people, as many as 5,400 were recorded as having been connected with the wool trade.
-The governorship or Captaincy of Calais was a lucrative and highly prized public office; the famous Dick Whittington was simultaneously Lord Mayor of the City of London and Mayor of the Staple in 1407.
+The governorship or Captaincy of Calais was a lucrative and highly prized public office; the famous Dick Whittington was simultaneously Lord Mayor of the City of London and Mayor of the Calais Staple in 1407.

-Calais was regarded for many years as being an integral part of the Kingdom of England, with its representatives sitting in the English Parliament.
+Calais was an integral part of the English trading economy, though not regarded as being a part of the Kingdom of England until the days of King Henry VIII, from which time the Pale of Calais sent two members to the English Parliament.
 The continued English hold on Calais however depended on expensively maintained fortifications, as the town lacked any natural defences.
 Maintaining Calais was a costly business that was frequently tested by the forces of France and the Duchy of Burgundy, with the Franco-Burgundian border running nearby.
 The British historian Geoffrey Elton once remarked "Calais—expensive and useless—was better lost than kept".
 The duration of the English hold over Calais was, to a large extent, the result of the feud between Burgundy and France: both sides coveted the town, but preferred to see England control it rather than their domestic rivals.
 The stalemate was broken by the victory of the French crown over Burgundy following Joan of Arc's final battle in the siege of Compiègne in 1430, and the later incorporation of the duchy into France.